How to Stream Android Games to iPhone (Remote Play)

 Troubleshooting Playbook

 - Black screen: Switch codec, restart client, and ensure GPU acceleration is enabled.
-If it persists, see black screen issue when running emulators on iPhone.
+If it persists, see fix black screen in Android emulator on iPhone.

 - Audio missing: Reopen the session, switch to stereo, and check permissions.
-Follow audio not working in Android emulator for iOS — fixes.
+Follow fix audio not working in Android emulator on iOS.

 - Severe lag: Lower resolution/bitrate, close background apps on host, and verify Ethernet on the host.
 Use the lag fixes guide for more steps.

 - Crashes: Update GPU drivers, reboot the host, and save snapshots.
-If the emulator crashes, consult emulator crashes on iOS — causes and solutions.
+If the emulator crashes, consult fix Android emulator crashes on iOS.

 - Controller not detected: Re-pair, try the provider app, and confirm the host sees input.
 If touch is required temporarily, use the touch troubleshooting guide.